Arbitrage-Free Pricing Of Derivatives In Nonlinear Market Models: Nonlinear Market Model

 is called the \textit{cash adjustment}. \end{definition}

-In general, the financial interpretation of the cash adjustment term $\varpi^k$ is as follows: the term $\alpha^k_tX^k_t$ represents the part of the $k$th adjustment that the hedger can either use for his trading purposes when $\alpha^k_t X^k_t >0$ or has to put aside (for instance, pledge as a collateral or hold as a regulatory capital) when $\alpha^k_t X^k_t <0$.
-Let us illustrate alternative interpretations of cash adjustments given by \eqref{eq:cashAdjustment}.
-We denote $\wh{X}^k = (\beta^k)^{-1} X^k $. \begin{itemize} \item Let us first assume that $\alpha^k_t = 1$, for all $t$.
-The term $X^k_t - \int_0^t \wh{X}^k_u\, d\beta^k_u$ indicates that the cash adjustment $\varpi^k$ is affected by both the current value $X^k_t$ of the adjustment process and by the cost of funding of this adjustment given by the integral $\int_0^t \wh{X}^k_u\, d\beta^k_u$.
+In general, the financial interpretation of the cash adjustment term $\varpi^k$ is as follows: the term $\alpha^k_tX^k_t$ represents the part of the $k$th adjustment that the hedger can either use for his trading purposes when $\alpha^k_t X^k_t >0$ or has to put aside (for instance, pledge to his counterparty as a collateral or hold in a separate account as a regulatory capital) when $\alpha^k_t X^k_t <0$.
+Formally, the quantity $-X_t^k (\beta^{k}_t)^{-1}$ can be seen as the number of ``shares'' of the remuneration process $\beta^k$ that the hedger should hold at time $t$ in order to cover interest payments associated with the adjustment process $X^k$.
+Hence the integral $\int_0^t X_u^k (\beta^{k}_u)^{-1}\, d\beta^{k}_u$ represents the cumulative interest either paid or received by the hedger due to the presence of the $k$th trading adjustment.

+Let us illustrate a few alternative interpretations of cash adjustments given by \eqref{eq:cashAdjustment}.
+We hereafter write $\wh{X}^k=(\beta^k)^{-1} X^k $. \begin{itemize} \item Let us first assume that $\alpha^k_t=1$, for all $t$.
+The term $X^k_t-\int_0^t \wh{X}^k_u\, d\beta^k_u$ indicates that the cash adjustment $\varpi^k$ is affected by both the current value $X^k_t$ of the adjustment process and by the cost of funding of this adjustment given by the integral $\int_0^t \wh{X}^k_u\, d\beta^k_u$.
 Such a situation occurs, for example, when $X^k$ represents the capital charge or the rehypotecated collateral.
 The integration by parts formula gives

-where the integral $\int_0^t \beta^k_u \, d\wh{X}^k_u$ has the following financial interpretation: $\wh{X}^k_u$ is the number of units of the funding account $\beta^k_u$ that are needed to fund the amount $X^k_u$ of the adjustment process.
-Hence $d\wh{X}^k_u$ is the infinitesimal change of this number and $\beta^k_u \, d\wh{X}^k_u$ is the cost of this change, which has to be absorbed by the change in the value of the trading strategy.
-Observe that the term $\beta^k_u \, d\wh{X}^k_u$ may be negative, meaning that a cash relieve situation is taking place.